22 Key Differences Between Old Money and New Money Millionaires

-Wealth isn’t created equally.
+Wealth doesn’t play out the same way for everyone.
 Some inherit it, guard it, and move through the world like it’s always been theirs.
 Others earn it, spend it, and make sure everyone knows they made it on their own.

 Table of Contents